PetaVision/ViPar-Toolkit/VineFetch/README.md

 VineFetch
 =====

-Download Vine videos from URLs stored in a user-specified JSON file.
+Downloads Vine videos from URLs stored in a user-specified JSON file.

 ##How it Works